 - The airflow speed of a fan is measured in CFM (cubic feet per minute).
 Higher CFM equals more air moved.

-- Noise level of a fan is measured in dBA, the higher the louder.
+- The noise level of a fan is measured in dBA, the higher the louder.

-- How fast a fan spin is measured in RPM (rounds per minute).
+- How fast a fan spins is measured in RPM (rounds per minute).

 - Computer fans are typically 12V or 5V.

 - To check the airflow direction of the fan, simply put a piece of tissue in front of it.

 - Ensure a good airflow in your computer – Make sure fans don’t “conflict” with each other.

 - Noisy fans remedy – Install fan gaskets, use rubber pins instead.